teammanfred/redm-resources/redm-rdr2-client/README.md

 ## Select a server and play

-> Note that a lot of servers require you to apply for an account.
-The server description will probably explain this.
+> A lot of servers will require whitelisting, their description will probably explain how to apply for access.

 ### Connect to an advertised server